Canada's post-secondary schools exploiting international students, says recruiter

 Mel Broitman recruited international students for the University of Windsor for 15 years

 International students come to Canadian colleges and universities with high hopes.
-Many choose Canada because of the quality of the education system, but they pay much higher tuition fees compared with their domestic peers.
+Many choose Canada because of the quality of the education system, but they pay much higher tuition fees compared to their domestic peers.

 Mel Broitman, owner of the Higher-Edge international student recruiting company, worked with the University of Windsor from 1999 to 2014.
 His company has also recruited international students to colleges in Ontario and Alberta.